Image Credits: Tayfun Ruzgar/shutterstock.com

-Quantum dots have potential applications in fields as diverse as medicine, photovoltaics, and quantum computing.
-The Center for Applied Nanotechnology (CAN) in Hamburg are making great strides in making high quality quantum dots available for research and large-scale production.
+Quantum dots have promising applications in a wide range of fields such as photovoltaics, medicine, and quantum computing.
+The Center for Applied Nanotechnology (CAN) in Hamburg is making significant advancement in making high-quality quantum dots accessible for research and mass production.

-Quantum dots are nanoscale particles of semiconductor material, which are so small that quantum effects start to directly affect the particles' electrical, optical and magnetic properties.
-This has many interesting implications on a larger scale—for example, fluorescent quantum dots can be designed which emit different colors depending only on their size.
+Quantum dots can be defined as nanoscale particles of semiconductor material that are so tiny that quantum effects begin to have a direct impact on the optical, electrical, and magnetic properties of the particles.
+This has numerous stimulating implications on a larger scale—for instance, fluorescent quantum dots can be engineered to emit various colors based only on their size.

-The properties of quantum dots have been investigated in labs to a fairly high degree, so current research is focusing on very challenging applications, or on bringing the technology into the commercial realm.
+The properties of quantum dots have been explored in labs to quite a great extent; therefore, current research is concentrating on highly challenging applications, or on pushing the technology into the commercial domain.

 Daniel Ness, CAN

-CAN’s new product, Series A Plus, are fluorescent quantum dots made of CdSe, with applications in LEDs and solid state lighting, single particle spectroscopy and as markers for biological imaging.
-They were launched at the 2013 NSTI Nanotech Expo in Washington.
+CAN’s new product—Series A Plus—includes fluorescent quantum dots composed of CdSe, with applications in single-particle spectroscopy, LEDs and solid-state lighting, and as markers for biological imaging.
+They were introduced at the 2013 NSTI Nanotech Expo in Washington.

-The CANdots® range covers many more types of quantum dots and nanocrystals, including Series C NIR/IR emitters based on PbS, and Series X rare-earth doped quantum dots with distinctive emission features ideal for tagging and security labelling.
+The CANdots® range includes many more kinds of quantum dots and nanocrystals, including Series C NIR/IR emitters based on PbS and Series X rare-earth doped quantum dots with distinctive emission features perfect for tagging and security labeling.

-CAN was founded in 2005 as a spin-out from the University of Hamburg, focused on the transfer of their expertise in the production of nanomaterials from research into industry.
-The center is working with an array of companies and universities to design and develop new nanotechnology products.
+Established in 2005, CAN is a spin-out from the University of Hamburg.
+CAN focuses on the transfer of its expertise in the manufacture of nanomaterials from research into industry.
+The center has collaborated with many universities and companies to design and create new nanotechnology products.

-CAN are currently seeking industrial partners to work on scale-up of their continuous flow nanoparticle production process, particularly for applications in photovoltaics, LEDs, and life sciences.
+At present, CAN is looking for industrial partners to work on expanding their continuous flow nanoparticle production process, specifically for applications in LEDs, photovoltaics, and life sciences.